This classic, and delightful looking and easy to make miniature bite sized version of a divine French dessert.

 The aroma, the texture, the flavor, and color is mind-boggling.
 These Mini Apple Pear Tarte Tatin are a dessert made into perfection.

 Pin it to your DESSERT BOARD to SAVE IT for later!

 Follow My Ginger Garlic Kitchen on Pinterest for even more great ideas and deliciously appealing recipes!

-Another good thing about this sophisticated dessert is that making this dessert is extremely simple.
+Another wonderful thing about this sophisticated French dessert is that making this is extremely simple and fuss-free.
 Easy to assemble and the end rewards are awesome.
 Plus, they are mini and super cute too.
 I love them in all ways.

 A little story of how they were born: